 If Rajasthani Thali is your only idea of Jaipur Food, you must come with us on this exploration of Street Food in Jaipur.

 Jaipur, the pink city is dotted with a variety of street foods that tickle a plethora of taste buds.
 While the main attraction is the historic monuments of Jaipur, the food scene is very inviting for travelers who want to go local with what they eat.
-Jaipur as a city has all kinds of tastes, cuisines – some authentic and some adapted to the local palate.
+Jaipur as a city has all kinds of tastes, and cuisines – some authentic and some adapted to the local palate.

 Must try Street Food in Jaipur

-I present a small but selected list of eateries that make it to the “must eat food in Jaipur” list.
+I present a small but selected list of eateries that make it to the “must-eat food in Jaipur” list.

 Kachori at Rawat Mishthan Bhandar

 Starting the list and topping the charts is the Rawat Misthan Bhandar, located in Sindhi Camp, not too far from the bus stand and the railway station.
 This eatery is famous for its Pyaj Kachori and Mawa Kachori.